eregs/regulations-core/README.md

 You'll be running (without search capability) using SQLite.

-By default, you'll be using the `example_settings.py`.
+By default, you'll be using the settings defined in `regcore/settings/base.py`.
 We recommend local modification be made in a `local_settings.py` file.

 ## Apps included